 In the 1960s while serving in the Legislature as the first consultant to the Assembly Committee on Water, he is credited with writing many influential water laws, including the Burns-Porter Act, which authorized the State Water Project.
 At a hearing Sept.
 14, 1960 at the state Capitol, he was introduced by Chairman Carley V. Porter, who said, “We have a new very able addition to our staff, Mr. Ron Robie who is now attached to our committee.
 He is one of the legislative interns and I feel his work will benefit the committee.”

-From 1969-1975, he was a member and vice chair of the State Water Resources Control Board under Governor Ronald Reagan.
-From 1975-1983, he was the director of the California Department of Water Resources during Governor Edmund G. “Jerry” Brown Jr.’s first two terms as governor.
+From 1969-1975, he was a board member and vice chair of the State Water Resources Control Board under Gov. Ronald Reagan.
+From 1975-1983, he was the director of the California Department of Water Resources during Gov. Edmund G. “Jerry” Brown Jr.’s first two terms as governor.

-He was chosen by the Water Education Foundation’s Anne J. Schneider Foundation to give the inaugural lecture in the memory of Anne Schneider in support of the foundation’s efforts to encourage professional and personal commitment to water law and policy.
+He was chosen by the Anne J. Schneider Foundation to give the inaugural lecture in the memory of Anne Schneider to encourage professional and personal commitment to water law and policy.
 Toward the conclusion of his speech, titled “What Is, What Has Been, And What Ought To Be,” he said, “You owe a duty to do as Anne did, to seek comprehensive and fair-minded solutions for the intractable water issues that we face every day, and that we will face more and more as our great state continues to grow.
 Indeed, I encourage the entire water community — attorneys and clients, legislators and administrators, activists and citizens alike — to shed the parochial, self-interested viewpoints that have too often been the hallmark of California water law and policy in the past, and to embrace a broader, more public-spirited point of view.”